thomasalrin/podnix.rb/README.md

 Podnix Ruby Client (Work In Progress)
 ==================

-The Podnix Ruby Client is used to interact with the Podnix API from Ruby.
+The Podnix Ruby Client is used to interact with the podnix API from Ruby.

 For more about the Podnix API see <http://api.podnix.com>.

 [![Build Status](https://travis-ci.org/indykish/podnix.png)](https://travis-ci.org/indykish/podnix)

-We use Podnix to launch instances.
+We use podnix to launch instances.
 If you need a [Platform as Service:](https://www.megam.co)

 Installation
 ------------